garenyondem/garenyondem/README.md

 ## Hi, I'm Garen👋

 I'm a software developer who loves working on the server-side.
 I enjoy the challenge of designing cloud-native architectures, system optimization, and tech leadership.
-These days, I'm focused on GenAI, agentic AI development, agentic RAG, and workflow orchestration.
+Currently, my focus is on agentic development, workflow orchestration, and the scalability challanges these introduce.

 Check out my open‑source projects below.
 Collaboration and fresh ideas are always welcome!